Are there benefits / advantages to taking online classes?

 What are the minimum system requirements to take online classes?

-Online students need access to a computer and internet connection.
-Specific programs may have requirements for software, which are listed in the course syllabus or program description.
+At a minimum, online students need access to a computer and internet connection.
+See the recommended system requirements.
+Specific programs may have requirements for software.
+These are listed in the course syllabus or program description.